New Bedford Car Accident Lawyer

 Our Practice Areas.

-We handle car accidents, wrongful death, truck accidents, rideshare accidents, and more across New Bedford, Bristol County, and all of Massachusetts.
-For statewide car accident representation, see our Massachusetts car accident lawyer page.
+We handle car accidents, wrongful death, truck accidents, rideshare accidents, and more across New Bedford, Bristol County, and the rest of the state.
+For crashes that happen up in the city, see how we handle the same claims in Boston.

 New Bedford has more dangerous intersections than any other city in southeastern Massachusetts.
 Does that help my claim?